denuoweb/janus/README.md

 [![Github Build Status](https://github.com/qtumproject/janus/workflows/Openzeppelin/badge.svg)](https://github.com/qtumproject/janus/actions)
 [![Github Build Status](https://github.com/qtumproject/janus/workflows/Unit%20tests/badge.svg)](https://github.com/qtumproject/janus/actions)

-# Qtum adapter to Ethereum JSON RPC
+# Htmlcoin adapter to Ethereum JSON RPC
-Janus is a web3 proxy adapter that can be used as a web3 provider to interact with Qtum.
+Janus is a web3 proxy adapter that can be used as a web3 provider to interact with Htmlcoin.
 It supports HTTP(s) and websockets and the current version enables self hosting of keys.

 # Table of Contents